Where Does Stablecoin Yield Come From?

 If you can't figure out where the yield is coming from, be cautious.

-For more information on risks associated with stablecoins, read: "Can a Stablecoin Lose its Value?
+For more information on risks associated with popular stablecoins, read: "Can a Stablecoin Lose its Value?
 Real Risks Explained"

 How KAST Earn Generates Stablecoin Yield